foggerty/n2t/README.md

 *Postscript:* It turns out that I'm a masochist.
 This WAS a good way to learn a new language, but maybe next time don't also learn how to write something like a lexer (which I'm still not happy about, it doesn't feel 'clean' in the same way that the parser does) at the same time too.

+*Postscript #2:* I'll be writing the compiler in Clojure, so no code to reuse from the assembler.
+I've updated it as a result, removing the closure 'hack' I was using to get around the lack of generics in Go.

 ## Assembler

 Basic assembler that maps symbols/tokens to machine instructions.
 Output is a text file with "binary" values written out as string.
 Internally they're all going to be represented by 16 bit constants that are then OR'd together and converted to a string representation at the end.
 This is because it sounds more 'program-y' but mainly because I cannot bring myself to write this using string concatenation (plus it's good practice as I'm learning Go at the same time).